 So whilst having a dog can be a useful deterrent I would not rely totally on getting a burglar who is scared of them.
 The other problem can often be that homeowners don’t want to get an alarm, or worse have one but don’t set it, for fear their dog will set it off by mistake - so what’s the point of having one in the first place.

-Thankfully technology has moved on immeasurably since I was burgled, and alarms nowadays have pet friendly PIR sensors allowing you flexibility about which zones in your home are covered by the alarm and therefore reducing the chances of a false activations - which believe me really upsets the local constabulary.
+Thankfully technology has moved on immeasurably since I was burgled, and alarms nowadays have pet friendly PIR sensors allowing you flexibility about which zones in your home are covered by the alarm and therefore reducing the chances of a false activation - which believe me really upsets the local constabulary.

 So maybe the answer is to have both.
 I’ve had pets all my life and cannot imagine having a home without one.
 I currently share my life with another Goldie called Maggie May.
 But for me they need just as much protection as my other precious belongings, that slobbery greeting and waggy tail are almost all I need at the end of a long busy day, to lift my spirits and keep me company while steel myself for the next joyful episode of Eastenders.